- Get Research Help

 The University's archives chronicle its development into a top Catholic and Marianist institution of higher learning.
 Materials date from 1850, when St. Mary’s Institute was founded as a grammar school for boys, to the present.
 The archives include records created by University department, records of student organizations, faculty and alumni papers, student theses and dissertations, photographs and audiovisual recordings, and University publications.

-Located on the second floor of Albert Emanuel Hall, University Archives and Special Collections is open to Monday-Friday from 8:30 a.m. to noon and from 1 to 4:30 p.m.
+Located on the second floor of Albert Emanuel Hall, University archives and special collections is open to Monday-Friday from 8:30 a.m. - 4:00 p.m.
 Researchers may use materials in the reading room.

 U.S. Catholic Special Collection